-disclosed to the SEC through an SEC Form 17-C filed on May 9, 2013, the Company, as a subsidiary of San Miguel Corporation, observed Miguel the San Corporation and Whistle-Subsidiaries blowing Policy.
-The salient terms of both policies are follows: 1.
-Accounting, internal accounting controls, auditing or financial reporting concerns may be communicated to the General Counsel and Compliance Officer "Compliance (the Officer").
-2. All communications received by the Compliance Officer will be kept confidential and all relevant communications be distributed to the Audit Committee.
-3. The Audit Committee will determine necessary appropriate action or response; and 4.
+reporting concerns reporting concerns may be communicated to the General Counsel and Compliance Officer (the "Compliance Officer").
+2. All communications received by the Compliance Officer will be kept confidential and all relevant communications to be distributed to the Audit Committee.
+3. The Audit Committee will determine necessary or appropriate action or response; and 4.
 Retaliation in any form against any interested party who, in good faith, raises a concern or reports a possible violation will not to be tolerated.
-The Company also maintains its website and hotlines through which concerns of any party may be relayed to the Company for appropriate investigation and/or action.
+The Company also maintains its website and hotlines through which concerns of any party may be relayed to the Company for appropriate investigation and/or action. (j) Conflict Resolution It is the policy of the Company to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences.
 It is the policy of the Company to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences.
 It is the policy of the Company to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences.
-It is the policy of the Company to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences. (j) Conflict Resolution This is embodied in the CG Manual which specifically requires the Board to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences between the Company and its stockholders, and the Company and third parties, including the regulatory authorities.
-This is embodied in the CG Manual which specifically requires the Board to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences between the Company and its stockholders, and the Company and third parties, including the regulatory authorities.
-This is embodied in the CG Manual which specifically requires the Board to encourage the use of alternative modes of dispute resolution for amicable settlement of conflicts or differences between the Company and its stockholders, and the Company and third parties, including the regulatory authorities.
+This is embodied in the CG Manual which specifically requires the Board to encourage the This is embodied in the CG Manual which specifically requires the Board to encourage the This is embodied in the CG Manual which specifically requires the Board to encourage the use of use of alternative modes use of alternative modes alternative modes of of dispute resolution for of dispute resolution for dispute resolution for amicable settlement of amicable settlement of amicable settlement of conflicts or differences conflicts or differences conflicts or differences between the Company between the Company between the Company and and its stockholders, and and its stockholders, and its stockholders, and the the Company and third the Company and third Company and third parties, parties, including the parties, including the including the regulatory regulatory authorities. regulatory authorities. authorities.